-The College of Architecture, Art and Design reserves the right to retain indefinitely selected examples of student work for archiving, publicity and exhibition.
-Students are highly advised to document their work before submission.
+American University of Sharjah confers on a student the ownership of intellectual property created by the student, with certain exceptions.
+However, the College of Architecture, Art and Design reserves the right to retain selected examples of student work for use in accreditation, archiving, publicity and exhibition; the student will be credited for the work.